UWCS/warwickspeedrun/content/guide_loc.md

 ### Arriving by Car

-Warwick University is on the south-western edge of Coventry (Post Code: CV4 7AL).
-There is a lot of parking available on campus, although not all of it is visitor accessible.
-Check [this map](https://warwick.ac.uk/services/carparks/where/where_can_i_park_-Jan_2022v2.pdf) and [this webpage](https://warwick.ac.uk/services/carparks/general_parking) for more information.
-These car parks can get quite busy during the day, but less so on the weekend.
+Warwick University is on the south-western edge of Coventry (Postcode: CV4 7AL).
+There is lots of parking available on campus, although not all of it is publicly accessible.
+See [this website](https://warwick.ac.uk/services/carparks/) for up-to-date information.
+Car parks can get quite busy during the day, however will be quieter over the weekend.
 The car parking rules on campus can be a bit tricky, so be careful.

 ### Getting Around Campus

-The campus is quite compact and well signposted, so walking through shouldn’t be too hard.
-The SU Atrium (where we’ll be) is a particularly quick walk from the Bus Interchange and contains multiple places to eat, with a fair few in the surrounding buildings as well.
-When navigating around campus, we recommend the [Interactive Campus Map](https://campus.warwick.ac.uk/?cmsid=2080).
+Campus is walkable and fully wheelchair accessible.
+The SU Atrium (where we’ll be) is in central campus.
+The Bus Interchange is a two minute walk, and close to various food outlets.
+When navigating around campus, we recommend the [Interactive Campus Map](https://campus.warwick.ac.uk/) or your deafult maps app of choice.
 </div>

 </div>